 Thalys brand to disappear following Eurostar merger

-The Thalys brand will vanish as part of its merger with Eurostar, as the new company unveiled its fresh logo in Brussels this week.
+The Thalys brand will vanish as part of its merger with Eurostar, as the new company unveiled its fresh logo in Brussels.

 The new Eurostar Group logo features a star with the letter ‘e’ to symbolise the railway's connections - and in a nod to the logo for 1958 Brussels World Fair.